17 November. Friday, Week 32

 Yet these people are little to be blamed, for perhaps they go astray while seeking God and desiring to find him.
 While they live among his works, they keep searching, and they trust in what they see, because the things that are seen are beautiful.
 Yet again, not even they are to be excused; for if they had the power to know so much that they could investigate the world, how did they fail to find sooner the Lord of these things?

 "On that day, anyone on the housetop who has belongings in the house must not come down to take them away; and likewise anyone in the field must not turn back.
 Remember Lot's wife.
 Those who try to make their life secure will lose it, but those who lose their life will keep it.
 I tell you, on that night there will be two in one bed; one will be taken and the other left.
 There will be two women grinding meal together; one will be taken and the other left."
 Then they asked him, "Where, Lord?"
 He aid to them, "Where the corpse is, there the vultures will gather."

-While living enthusiastically in the present, we must look behind the veil of signs to see the Creator.
-While loving one another, we need to be rooted in the love of Jesus, to deepen our capacity for loving.
-If we forget God, our love will become shallow and self-serving; and such love does not last.
-It seems as if only if we share with others, will God entrust us with eternal life; and to hold on to life we must find it with Jesus, who enables us to truly love one another.
+Clear guidance on such matters is given by Jesus, who breaks through all our face-saving devices and false concerns.
+He states in all four Gospels that "Whoever tries to spare their life, will lose it; whoever seems to forfeit it, will keep it."
+While living fully in the present, we must look behind the veil of signs to discern and worship the Creator.
+While loving others, we must be rooted in the love of Jesus, to deepen our capacity for love.
+If we forget God, our love easily becomes shallow and self-serving; such love cannot last.
+Only if we learn to share with others, will God entrust us with eternal life; and to hold on to life we must find it with Jesus, who enables us to truly love one another.

-But above and beyond all of that necessary activity there is a deeper reality, what the reading refers to as the day for the Son of Man to be revealed.
-The Son of Man is revealed at the end of time and at the end of our own personal lives.
-The Son of Man is also revealed in the here and now; the Lord calls out to us in and through the ordinary activities in which we are always engaged.
+But above and beyond all our daily activity there is a deeper reality, what Scripture calls the day for the Son of Man to be revealed.
+The Son of Man is revealed both at the end of time and at the end of our own personal lives.
+He is also revealed in the here and now; the Lord calls to us in and through the ordinary activities in which we are engaged.
 The Word became flesh and dwelt among us.
 All of life is an invitation to contemplate the Lord who is at the heart of life.
 He calls out to us, as we go about our daily lives, to seek his constant presence.
+[MH]